Mayberz/Makersharks/README.md

 ```
   **2. Authentication:**

-Use  *http://localhost:8080/api/supplier/authenticate* endpoint with Method type=POST to obtain the JWT Token as response.
+Use  *http://localhost:8080/api/supplier/authenticate* endpoint with Method type as 'POST' to obtain the JWT Token as response.

 *Example:*